uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 Uncaught TypeError: Assignment to constant variable.
 ```

-You will almost exclusively see us using `const` instead of `let` from now on.
+We will almost exclusively see us using `const` instead of `let` from now on.
 Reassignment is not nearly as necessary as you might expect at this stage.

 > We can also declare variables using the `var` keyword.
 > This will not be covered here and the only real thing you need to know about `var` is that you should basically never use it.
 > That's because `var` has unusual behavior around scopes, a topic that we will cover later.
-> For all practical purposes, you can treat `var` as a historical artifact of JavaScript.
+> For all practical purposes, we treat `var` as a historical artifact of JavaScript.

 Any variable has a **data type** which denotes the range of values it can take and which operations can be performed on the variable.
 You can use the `typeof` operator to obtain the data type of a variable.